unixX77/MAGIC-GAMMA-TELESCOPE-MACHINE-LEARNING-PROJECT/README.md

 4. Boxplots for outlier detection
 5. Correlation heatmap
 6. Redundant feature inspection

 # C. Handling Class Imbalance
-The dataset showed moderate class imbalance.
+The dataset showed moderate class imbalance:
+Gamma: 64.84%
+Hadron: 35.16%
 To reduce model bias toward the majority class, SMOTE (Synthetic Minority Oversampling Technique) was applied only to the training set.

-#D. Data Splitting
+# D. Data Splitting
 Stratified split was used:

 70% Training Set